The Next Big Thing

-Sinéad Stubbins is a writer, editor and cultural critic in Melbourne.
+Sinéad Stubbins is a Melbourne-based writer, editor and cultural critic, and the author of In My Defence, I Have No Defence.
 She made her name writing TV recaps for Junkee on shows such as The Bachelor and Game of Thrones, and she’s also on the writing team for The Weekly with Charlie Pickering on the ABC.
 She has written for The Guardian, The Saturday Paper, frankie, The Big Issue, New York Magazine and many other publications.

 Wen-Juenn is a poet and editor who lives on unceded Wurundjeri land.
 In her writing, she is interested in gaps, leaks and spillage; in the things that create and betray boundaries.
 Leaks often take the form of place, memory, and the body in her work.

 Her writing has been published or is forthcoming in Cordite, Landfall, Southerly, Scum Mag, and Going Down Swinging.
 She previously served as a poetry editor at Voiceworks.

 Paige Clark is a Chinese/American/Australian fiction writer, researcher and teacher.
 Her first book of fiction, She Is Haunted, will be published in 2021 by Allen & Unwin.

 Grace Yee is a Creative Fellow at the State Library of Victoria (2019-21) where she is working on a collection of poems inspired by the stories of early settler Chinese and their descendants in Victoria.
 Her poems have most recently appeared in Overland, Rabbit, Westerly, and A Clear Dawn: New Asian Voices from Aotearoa NZ (Auckland University Press).
 In 2020, Grace received the Peter Steele Poetry Award, and the Patricia Hackett Prize.